elasticpath/elasticpath-dev/docs/composer/integration-hub/site-search/klevu.md

 sidebar_position: 41
 ---

 You can integrate Commerce with Klevu quickly and easily in Commerce Manager.
 Klevu is an advanced AI-driven search and product discovery platform specifically designed for e-commerce websites.
-Once you have integrated Klevu, you can sunchronize catalog from Commerce Manager to Klevu.
+Once you have integrated Klevu, you can synchronize catalog from Commerce Manager to Klevu.

 ## Collecting Commerce Manager Setup Information